 In previous seasons, Celeste has performed with SongStudio at Carnegie Hall, Opera Saratoga, Boston University Opera Institute, SongFest, Inland Northwest Opera, the Atlantic Music Festival, the Peabody Opera Institute, and the Occasional Symphony.
 She was a faculty coach at the Boston University Tanglewood Institute in 2018 and a staff coach and pianist at Gonzaga and Whitworth universities from 2014-2017.
 As a choral pianist, she has performed with Coro Allegro in Boston, MA, the Massachusetts All-State Chorus, Gonzaga University choirs, and Baylor University choirs.

 Celeste holds a B.M. in piano performance from Baylor University, a M.M. in ensemble arts: vocal accompanying from The Peabody Institute of the Johns Hopkins University, and a D.M.A. in collaborative piano from Boston University.
 When she is not at a piano, she enjoys hiking, yoga, and admiring her cat Pushkin.
-Celeste recently decided to pursue professional coaching in order to provide additional support to her colleagues in the performing arts, and is on track to be certified as a professional coach through the Institute for Professional Excellence in Coaching (iPEC) by the end of 2021.
+Celeste recently decided to pursue professional coaching in order to provide additional support to her colleagues in the performing arts.
+She is certified as a professional coach through the Institute for Professional Excellence in Coaching (iPEC).